 To understand what is considered spam email, it is important to understand the distinctions in emails.
 There are several types of emails, and spam emails are the direct result of a few types.
 The email types at play here are bulk emails and unsolicited emails.

 Bulk emails are emails that are sent as part of a larger collection of messages.
 For the most part, bulk emails are fine.

 Unsolicited emails are emails the recipient has not granted verifiable permission for.
 Sending unsolicited emails is somewhat of a gamble, as not every recipient is willing to read or otherwise engage with these emails.
 Unsolicited emails have a greater chance of being bounced or unsubscribed from.

-To produce good content, adhere to these practices:
+To produce emails that are acceptable by SharpSpring's Terms of Service and contain good email content, adhere to these practices: